NicoleWebb/Pan-Cephalopelvic-Fit-Paper/README.md

 -The purpose of this repository is primarily for reproducibility and to show interested third parties the details of the conducted analyses and their associated visualizations.
 The analyses are standard 3D GM analyses using common code assocaited with morphometric packages in R (see below).

--Some of the R and matlab scripts may occasionally contain references to .ply and .csvs files that are too large to conveniently share within this respository; however, they will happily be made available if a formal request is sent to nicole.webb@senckenberg.de
+-Some of the R and MATLAB scripts may occasionally contain references to .ply and .csvs files that are too large to conveniently share within this respository; however, they will happily be made available if a formal request is sent to nicole.webb@senckenberg.de (the same applies to raw image data etc.)

 R code relevant citations: